atarpara/foundry-snapshot-diff/README.md

 _Defaults to: `${{ github.token }}`_

+### `include-new-contracts` _{bool}_

+Includes gas reports for new contracts in the generated report.
+This parameter allows you to control whether or not gas usage details for new contracts (contracts not present in the base snapshot) are included in the final report.

+_Defaults to: `false`_

 ### `include-fuzz-test` _{bool}_

 Determines whether to include fuzz test results in the gas report.
 The gas values will compare the average gas usage by each fuzz test.